Peter Ashmun Ames: Personal life

-The activities of the Cairo Gang were soon detected by Irish Republican Army leaders, however, who formulated a plot, led by Michael Collins, to eliminate the covert group.
+Death

 On the morning of Sunday, November 21, 1920, IRA gunmen stormed into the house at 38 Upper Mount Street where Ames and another agent were staying.
 Ames attempted to reach for the .45-caliber Colt pistol he had hidden beneath his pillow, but was held down by the gunmen before he could get to his weapon.
 After being made to stand facing the wall of his bedroom, Ames was shot six times in the back and killed.

 One of the assassins, Vinny Byrne, wrote an account of the killings:As I opened the folding-doors, the officer, who was in bed, was in the act of going for his gun under his pillow.
 Doyle and myself dashed into the room, at the same time ordering him to put up his hands, which he did.
 Doyle dashed around by the side of the bed, and pulled a Colt .45 from beneath the pillow.
 Right behind us came Frank Saurin and he started collecting from papers etc., which was his job.
 I remember looking into a drawer and seeing a Sinn Fein tie there and, if I am not mistaken, photographs of the 1916 leaders.
 I ordered the British officer to get out of bed.
 He asked me what was going to happen and I replied : 'Ah, nothing.'
 I then ordered him to march in front of me ...
 I marched my officer down to the back room where the other officer was.
 He was standing up in the bed, facing the wall.
 I ordered mine to do likewise.
 When the two of them were together I thought to myself 'The Lord have mercy on your souls ! ' I then opened fire with my Peter.
 They both fell dead.The report delivered to the House of Lords on the murders of Bloody Sunday described the events at 38 Upper Mount as well:This house was entered at 9.10 a.m. by twenty armed, unmasked men who were let in by a servant, Catherine Farrell, who unwillingly and under constraint pointed out the rooms occupied by Lieutenant Aimes, of the Grenadier Guards, and Lieutenant Bennett, of the R.A.S.C., Motor Transport.
 The maid rushed upstairs and warned an officer who was sleeping on the upper floor, and another male lodger, that murder was being done downstairs.
 A fusilade of shots was heard.
 When they came down-stairs they found two bodies in a pool of blood in Aimes's bedroom.
 Bennett had evidently been dragged from the bedroom in his bedclothes into his brother officer's room where both were shot together, their bodies lying side by side.